 How can there be so much movement, but no action?

-How can one be lost, but surrounded by people?
+How can one be lost, but surrounded by a crowd?

-How do you survive the chaos, when it fells like it is eating you alive?
+How do you survive the chaos when it feels like it is eating you alive?

 … I do not have the answers.
-I just have the observations.
+But this is my reality.

-Seasons like this remind me of a ride at the fair.
-The type of ride that spins you around and upside down, at the same time.
-The type of ride that looks so fun, until you are stuck on it – waiting for it to be over.
-Barely even enduring it; just doing what you can to not loose your lunch.
+Seasons like this remind me of a wild ride at the fair.
+The type of ride that spins you around and upside down – at the same time.
+The type of ride that looks fun, until you are stuck in the air, mid-ride – waiting for it to be over.
+Barely even enduring it.
 There is so much overstimulation of the senses.
-It is NOT my favorite.
+This is NOT my favorite.